ourworldventures/ourworld_books_OLD/content/ow_znz_company/bizmodel/bizmodel_fintech.md

 As given from our Foundational Layer.

-> TODO: Explain what this means and give unit
+> TODO: (na) Explain what this means and give unit

 ![](img/bizmodel_fintech1.png)